shenwei356/kmcp/docs/tutorial/profiling.md

 can use stricter criteria in `kmcp profile`.

 1. `-t/--min-query-cov`, minimal query coverage, i.e.,
-   proportion of matched k-mers and unique k-mers of a query (default `0.6`)
+   proportion of matched k-mers and unique k-mers of a query (default `0.55`)
-2. `-n/--keep-top-scores`, keep matches with the top N score for a query, 0 for all (default `5`), here it can reduce the output size, while     it does not effect the speed.
-3. `-N/--name-map`, tabular two-column file(s) mapping names to user-defined values.
+2. `-N/--name-map`, tabular two-column file(s) mapping names to user-defined values.

 **Performance tips**: